 The use of Himalayan pink salt for constructing salt walls is one of the hottest wellness trends, thanks to the plethora of health benefits it has to offer.
 Because of the unadulterated nature of this salt, without any additives or rigorous refining processes, it reaches you in its purest form after being extracted from its original reserves.
-This salt is exclusively found in nature as ancient sea deposits in the Khewra Salt Mines in Pakistan, near the foothills of the Himalayas.
+This salt is exclusively found in nature as ancient sea deposits in the Salt Mines in Pakistan, near the foothills of the Himalayas.

 What Are Negative Ions?

-Also known as ’vitamins of the air’ negative ions are said to combat the harmful effects of positive ions (electronic smog) present in our surroundings due to electronic devices.
+Also known as “vitamins of the air”, negative ions are said to combat the harmful effects of positive ions (electronic smog) present in our surroundings due to electronic devices.
 These can also clear the air from dust, pollen, and dander, and ward off allergies, symptoms of respiratory disorders, anxiety, and breathing difficulties.

 Benefits of Himalayan Salt Wall

-- This gives off calming light
+- Gives off calming light

-- This contains 84 different trace minerals
+- Contains 84 different trace minerals

-- This could cure your headaches
+- Could cure your headache

-- This is also great for breathing
+- Also great for breathing